Solly March: 2022–23: Continued impressive performances

+2023–24: Albion's European debut

+March scored the opening goal in Brighton's first match of the season on 12 August, their first of four in the 4–1 home win over newly promoted Luton Town.
+A week later, March scored a brace with Brighton winning 4–1 again, this time away at Wolverhampton Wanderers.

 International career

 March was named by Gareth Southgate as a forward in the England under-21 squad in May 2014.
 The squad would play a 2015 UEFA European Under-21 Championship qualification match against Wales and at least four games at the Toulon Tournament.
 March had not previously played for England at any level.
 He made his England under-20 debut when starting in a 3–0 win over Qatar on 22 May.
 On 27 March 2017, March scored his first international goal in an under-21 friendly against Denmark with a shot from outside the box in a 4–0 away victory.

 Style of play

 March originally played on the wing either in midfield or as part of a forward line.
 Steve King, his former manager at Lewes, described March as a "technically very good" player who "has bags of energy, is a box-to-box player, has a good left foot, a good shot, he sees things early and the weight of his passes is very good."
 Under Graham Potter as head coach at Brighton, March had predominantly been used as a left wing-back.
-However, when Roberto De Zerbi succeed Potter, March has played a more attacking role, crediting confidence and calling the Italian manager the best he has played under.
-He broke his goal scoring record for a single season in De Zerbi's debut campaign.
+However, when Roberto De Zerbi succeeded Potter, March began to play a more attacking role, crediting confidence and describing the Italian manager as the best he has played under.
+March broke his goal scoring record for a single season in De Zerbi's debut campaign.